vedmistry1332-ctrl/webdev-Project/README.md

 cd Indian-ID-Validation
 3. Run the project

-Open:

-index.html

-in any modern web browser.
+Open the index.html file in any modern web browser.

 No server or database is required.

 🔐 Validation Logic
-1. Mobile Number
+1. Indian Mobile Number

 The mobile number must: